Characterizing On-Chip Variability of Anderson PUF

 Abstract

-This work evaluates the on-chip variability of the Anderson PUF by instantiating 128 designs on a Nexys A7 FPGA and collecting 100 UART samples per configuration using a lightweight host script.
-We vary MUX distance (MDIST) and flip-flop placement to study placement sensitivity, uniformity, and uniqueness.
-The FPGA results show no consistent relationship between chain length and bias; MDIST = 2 yields the most balanced outputs, while larger distances produce strong skew.
-Majority voting generates stable 128-bit responses for analysis.
-Findings highlight how routing and placement significantly influence PUF behavior in practice, thereby guiding more reliable FPGA-based implementations.
+This work evaluates the on-chip variability of the Anderson PUF by instantiating 128 designs on a Nexys A7 FPGA and collecting 100 UART samples per configuration using a lightweight Python automation script.
+MUX distance (MDIST) and flip-flop (FF) placement are varied to assess placement sensitivity, uniformity, and uniqueness.
+Preliminary results show wide intra-chip uniformity variation with no consistent trend; MDIST = 2 yields the most balanced outputs, while larger distances produce strong skew.
+These findings highlight the impact of routing and placement and provide guidance for reliable FPGA-based implementations.